Program to focus on keeping kids in school and out of court|

-Local court, school, law enforcement, juvenile justice and county officials will launch the School Justice Partnership (SJP) in a signing ceremony on Thursday, April 12.
-The SJP aims to keep kids in school and out of court by reducing law enforcement involvement in minor misconduct at schools.
+Wayne County community leaders joined today for a signing ceremony to announce the launch of the School Justice Partnership (SJP).
+The SJP, identified as the Partnership Agreement Community Teams with Schools (P.A.C.T.S.), aims to keep kids in school and out of court by reducing law enforcement involvement in minor misconduct at schools.

 The School Justice Partnership is a group of community stakeholders who work together to establish specific guidelines for school discipline in a way that minimizes suspensions, expulsions, and school-based referrals to court for minor misconduct.
 The main goal of the SJP is to keep kids in school and out of court for routine misconduct at school.
 SJPs are being developed throughout North Carolina as a result of the state’s recently enacted Raise the Age law.